allegheny-college-junior-innovators/syllabus/README.md

 #### Portfolio Website

-Bringing together components produced in previous assignments, you will develop a portfolio website that showcases your professional identity and demonstrates the work behind it.
+Bringing together components produced in previous assignments, you will develop a portfolio website that showcases your professional identity and work.
 Your portfolio website should communicate to visitors who you are, where you have been (i.e. past experiences and accomplishments), and where you are headed (i.e. interests and goals).
 More specific requirements for this portfolio website will be announced later in the semester.

 ### Due Dates and Extensions